Smriti1996/conversational_ai_group_number_103/README.md

 │                                                             │
 │ 🔍 RAG System Response:                                    │
 │ ─────────────────────────                                  │
-│ Answer: "No relevant information found in the PayPal       │ │ reports.
+│ Answer: "No relevant information found in the Apple       │ │ reports.
 This question is outside the scope of financial   │ │ data available."                                           │ │                                                             │